asacela/todo-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
-You need concurrently module installed for this to work.
+You need concurrently module installed for this to work.\
-This command runs both the server and the react concurrently.
+This command runs both the server and react frontend concurrently.